 We’re in the process of implementing our newly-created budget.
 I’m finding that I REALLY don’t like to spend money on boring stuff because that takes away the money we can use to do fun things (or to pay down our mortgage)!
 A few of our biggest and most boring “budget-busters” are dishwashing detergent, dog food, organic milk ($15 A WEEK…the boys drink SO MUCH milk), and laundry detergent.
 I can’t ever seem to find good deals on these items and it drives me crazy!

-When I ran across the idea to make homemade laundry detergent for basically one cent per load…I was ecstatic!
+When I ran across the idea to make homemade laundry soap for basically one cent per load…I was ecstatic!
 I used the recipe found on the Duggar Family site.
 I’ve never watched the show (since we don’t have cable), but I figured they were experts with the number of loads of laundry they do with all their children!

 Here are the ingredients you’ll need to pick up: